Reckon-Limited/containerless/README.md

 Does your application not quite work in the constraints of the serverless future?

-What if a your Ruby/Go/Idris/Whatever application was almost (but not quite) as easy to deploy as a Lambda function?
+What if your Ruby/Go/Idris/Whatever application was almost (but not quite) as easy to deploy as a Lambda function?

 Introducing `containerless`